 Should You Keyword Stuff Your Content?

 I guess I’m odd.
-I kind of like writing.
+I actually like writing.
 I used to hate it… a lot.
 I remember struggling to write papers in college and look at word counts, page counts and figuring how to double space and use larger fonts to hit those required page counts.
 Yeah, it was a drag and I know it’s also a drag for lots of people.

 The secret to getting good content done is to hire a copywriter.
-This is what they do – write content.
+This is what they do – they write content.
 They’ll do it in the right voice, make it concise, interesting to read and get this task off your plate.
 They’ll interview you and then get to writing.
 The big advantage to hiring a copywriter is that they are looking from the outside in.
 They put themselves in the shoes of your prospective clients/customers.
 This is huge.

 If you need help hiring a copywriter, we have several that we work with and would be glad to help you work with them.